spShashankGit/Dev-Journal/S3 Vectors.md

 We can calculate the distance between one data point and another.
 We can also cluster data poitns together, this cluster represent data that have similar meaning.

+Now we can load of this in the vector store and build applications that can effectively calculate the similarities and differences and do grouping across thousands of dimensions.
+This is very important for the agents to behave human like i.e. they can figure out the similar items together.

+The idea of replicationg hte reality in the equation is not new, we have been trying to model the realitxy in eqiation is a age old mathematical probiem.
+Example: Orientation the rocket into the outer space is a question of identifying the x,y & z cordinates.

+### How to find the nearest neighbour of the new piece of data?
+Calculate the vector of the new image/data points using the same embedding model and then compare it with other datapoints how similar or dissimilar it is with other data points across a particular dimension.

+#### Semantic Search
+This ability to find and identify similar bits of data in terms of meaning is called **semantic search**.
+And this is the **foundation of how all modern AI systems** retrieve and interact with information.

 ## Reference
 1. https://youtu.be/Sy2LHRyMXAo?si=S0gJHmCfeuheXLRz&t=2584